Mundhanai Mudichu: Other versions

 Mundhanai Mudichu was remade in Telugu as Moodu Mullu (1983) and dubbed in the same language as Vaadante Pelli.
 Its Hindi remake rights were sold for ₹500000, the highest ever paid for a remake rights of a Tamil film at that time; the Hindi remake, Masterji, was released in 1985, and the Kannada remake Halli Meshtru in 1992.
 In May 2020, it was announced that M. Sasikumar would star in a Tamil remake, and Aishwarya Rajesh joined as the female lead.
 The screenplay would again be written by Bhagyaraj.

 Legacy

 The scene where Parimalam prepares an entire dinner based on drumsticks to improve the sexual relations between her and the Vaathiyar attained popularity, leading to increased sales in drumsticks.
-A sequel to Mundhanai Mudichu, titled Mappillai Vinayagar, was shot in 2012 with Lollu Sabha Jeeva portraying the Vaathiyar's son, but the film failed to have a theatrical release.
+A sequel to Mundhanai Mudichu, titled Mappillai Vinayagar, was being shot by 2013 with Lollu Sabha Jeeva portraying Vaathiyar's son, but the film failed to have a theatrical release.